Canon 1300D vs Sony NEX-3

 - More heavily discounted: Has been around for much longer (launched in May 2010).

+How about other alternatives?
 Do the specifications of the Canon 1300D and the Sony NEX-3 place the cameras among the top in their class?
-Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings.In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the 1300D and the NEX-3 in practical situations.
-User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
+Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.

 Expert reviews: Canon 1300D vs Sony NEX-3